On the consistency of jet feedback modelling across different astrophysics hydrodynamical codes: Jet feedback theory and modelling

 For a uniform medium, $\alpha = 0$, and hence

 The exact formula, valid for cylindrical jets, can be found by including a dimensionless constant of order unity, $C$, in the above formula as \citep{Kaiser_1997, Komissarov_1998, Kaiser_2007}

 where

 Here, $\gamma = 5/3$ is the ideal-gas adiabatic index and $A$ is the lobe aspect ratio (i.e. the ratio of the jet-lobe length to the jet-lobe width).
+In the self-similar solution, the lobe aspect ratio remains constant throughout the jet's evolution.
 We estimate $A \sim 1/\theta$, where $\theta$ is the half-opening angle of the jet \citep{Komissarov_1998}.
-In the self-similar solution, the lobe aspect ratio remains constant throughout the jet's evolution.
+Then the width of the jet can be expressed as

 While this analytic solution ignores several key features of AGN jets, like the breakout phase, backflows, instabilities, and non-thermal pressure (e.g. from cosmic rays), it is nevertheless a useful, approximate guide for the large-scale evolution of the jet lobes.
-The ways simulated jets deviate from it can give us insights into their dynamics.
+There are other analytic and simulation based models of jet propagation that might better approximate specific aspects of the evolution (e.g. the early phase) \citep{Begelman_1989, Hardcastle_2018, Su_2021, Turner_2023b}, but comparing these to our results is beyond the scope of this paper.